What made you think of Broadsided for this poem?

 Poet Stephanie Rogers: I imagine it begins with a slow and steady drizzle in warm air, until it picks up, and those fat raindrops fall over everything.

-Artist Millian Giang Pham: Midnight rain during a full moon.
+Artist Millian Pham Lien Giang: Midnight rain during a full moon.

 Read any good books lately?

-Artist Millian Giang Pham: Unfortunately my reading habit has taken a tumble during this pandemic.
+Artist Millian Pham Lien Giang: Unfortunately my reading habit has taken a tumble during this pandemic.
 I’m mostly reading pedagogical materials in preparation for remote and online teaching.
 A book that I’ve been wanting to sink my teeth into is Meg Jay’s Supernormal: The Secret World of the Family Hero.

 Seen any good art lately?